 Brides-to-be dreaming of a destination wedding that is equal parts eco-friendly, exotic, and relatively close to home, look no further than Costa Rica.
 Readily accessible by direct flights from major cities across the U.S., this Central American country is known for its beautiful beaches, jungles, mountains, and incredible biodiversity.

-"Nature is up close and personal here in Costa Rica," says Larissa Banting, President of Weddings Costa Rica, citing dolphins, monkeys, sloths, and parrots as some of the usual suspects visitors encounter.
-"Also, it's so varied — drive one hour and the landscape changes."
+"Nature is up close and personal here in Costa Rica," says Larissa Banting, President of Weddings Costa Rica, citing dolphins, monkeys, sloths, and parrots as some of the usual suspects that visitors encounter.
+"Also, it's so varied—drive one hour and the landscape changes."

 Located just nine degrees north of the equator, Costa Rica's weather cycles are similar to that of the Caribbean, with a dry season (December through April/May) and a green season (May through November).
 Being a tropical climate, it's not uncommon to have a passing rain shower or two even on sunny days, although September and October generally see the heaviest rains.